ammadjawaid99/churn-analysis/README.md

 This Jupyter notebook analyzes customer data from a telecom company to build machine learning models that can predict whether a customer will churn or not.
 Churn prediction is an important task for any company as retaining existing customers is typically much more cost effective than acquiring new ones.

+### Technologies Used

+- Python
+- pandas, matplotlib for data analysis and visualization
+- scikit-learn for machine learning modeling

 The notebook performs the following key steps:

 ### Data Collection and Pre-processing